-This film is separated into four parts which I want to highlight.

-- 1) "Dysphoria" is shown as the struggle of constant back and forth amplified through reversed images, the shaving and then un-shaving of the beard in the morning, the breaking of the egg that symbolizes new life, and the repeated need for punishment.
-Hating yourself or some higher power for the body you are stuck in. - 2) "Congregation" which means a gathering or assembly of people is the second chapter and refers to the community and the friends around her.
-The video depicts scenes of presumably her friends in a sequence of home-video-style vignettes played with a low frame rate.
+A TRANS WITH A MOVIE CAMERA is divided into four parts, which I would like to highlight.
+(1) "Dysphoria" is shown as the struggle of constant back and forth amplified through reversed images, the shaving and then un-shaving of the beard in the morning, the breaking of the egg that symbolizes new life, and the repeated need for punishment.
+Hating yourself or some higher power for the body you are stuck in.
+(2) "Congregation"-which means a gathering or assembly of people-is the second chapter and refers to the community and the friends around her.
+The video depicts scenes of her presumably friends in a sequence of home-video-style vignettes, played at a low frame rate.
 Additionally, there is a scene at the beach intercut which shows two trans women kissing.
 A rare moment in film history where two trans women are shown kissing on film outside of pornography.
-Sally Jane Black, an established critic in the trans film scene, wrote about why this moment in particular, even though it should be considered normal, is so special "because this film is such a raw vision of trans experience [...] [and] strips naked (literally and figuratively) the emotional chaos of trans life, seeing two trans women kiss in this context feels like it's something far more profound that it should be" (Black, 2021). - 3) In this third part "Anamnesis" meaning the recollection of a previous existence we travel back in time and visit their "dead" old self at the cemetery, all in black and white of course.
-With only some moments left of their past self, this refers to how many people leave their old self behind and start living as their true self.
-This often but not always comes with a new name.
-The old name is then their so-called deadname which is associated with their "dead" old self.
-It is not part of this person's life anymore. - 4) The film ends with the chapter "Asseveration" which means affirmation.
+Sally Jane Black, an established critic in the trans film scene, wrote about why this moment in particular, even though it should be considered normal, is so special "because this film is such a raw vision of trans experience [...] [and] strips naked (literally and figuratively) the emotional chaos of trans life, seeing two trans women kiss in this context feels like it's something far more profound that it should be" (Black, 2021).
+(3) In this third part, "Anamnesis"-meaning the recollection of a previous existence-we travel back in time and visit their "dead" old self at the cemetery, all in black and white, of course.
+With only a few moments left of their past selves, this refers to how many people leave their old selves behind and start living as their true selves.
+This often, but not always, comes with a new name.
+The old name is then their so-called deadname, which is associated with their "dead" old self.
+It is no longer part of this person's life.
+(4) The film ends with the chapter "Asseveration", which means affirmation.
 There is a series of still images flashing in rapid succession, eventually ending in imagery of an atomic bomb exploding.

-These four topics are all big parts of the life of trans people.
-A chaotic and stunning approach that presents these topics in a new and unfiltered light.
+These four topics are all significant aspects of the lives of trans people.
 Some of them might be considered painful experiences as highlighted in the contrived sketches that separate the chapters from each other.
-But the film also highlights the moments that feel good, where we feel like ourselves in a community that respects, affirms and loves us, and where our former self is nothing more than a faded memory.
+But the film also highlights the moments that feel good, where we feel like ourselves in a community that respects, affirms, and loves us, and where our former self is nothing more than a faded memory.
 True, magical moments where we turn dysphoria into euphoria.
-And even though the two films are so different in their approach they both achieve moments of happiness, where the characters can be their true self, and show us that it was worth the pain and the unsettling way we took upon ourselves.
+And even though the two films are so different in their approach, they both achieve moments of happiness, where the characters can be their true self, and show us that it was worth the pain and the unsettling way we took upon ourselves.